anufrievroman/dotfiles/readme.md

 - PCManFM as GUI file manager
 - Zathura as PDF viewer
 - Rofi as the launcher
-- neomutt as email client
+- Neomutt as email client

 ## What rofi scripts do